-Now that we've told you what Wix is and how it works, as well as outlined how much Wix costs to use, let's review its major strengths and weaknesses.
+Now that we've outlined how much Wix costs to use, let's review its major strengths and weaknesses.
 Will Wix make all of your website-building wishes come true, or will it leave you wistful for a better solution?
 Here's what you need to know.

-Mostly free to use -- You can use Wix to create a free website with unlimited pages, up to 500 megabytes of storage space for multimedia files, and free hosting… assuming that you don't mind using a default Wix domain name.
+Mostly free to use — You can use the platform to create a free website with unlimited pages, up to 500 megabytes of storage space for multimedia files, and free hosting… assuming that you don't mind using a default Wix domain name.

-Limited features, unless you pay -- Though you can use Wix for free, certain options are locked or otherwise restricted unless you buy a premium subscription.
+Limited features, unless you pay — Though you can use the service for free, certain options are locked or otherwise restricted unless you buy a premium subscription.
 These include limited storage space and bandwidth for uploading and playing multimedia files, as well as having to see Wix-sponsored advertisements on your website and the inability to use a custom domain name.

-Shutting down requires a lot of cleanup -- Deleting your Wix account is no simple matter.
-You must first cancel your premium subscription (if you have one), move your domain name from Wix (if you have one) to another Wix account or web host, delete all websites on Wix or connected to Wix, and then submit a request to delete your account to Wix customer service.
+Shutting down requires a lot of cleanup — Deleting your Wix account is no simple matter.
+You must first cancel your premium subscription (if you have one), move your domain name from Wix (if you have one) to another Wix account or web host, delete all websites connected to Wix, and then submit a request to delete your account to customer service.

 As one of the simpler services for creating your own website, Wix is pretty good at what it does.
 Its entire interface is image-based, like a desktop publisher, so all that you need to do to edit your website is drag, drop, and click stuff; no coding is required.
 You also get to pick one of a number of nifty templates to help you get the look of your site laid out before you start.
 And it gives you a reasonable number of features for free, such as free website hosting, 500 megabytes of storage space to store your media files, and unlimited pages per website.

 Overall, Wix is rather middle-of-the-road good when it comes to website creation services.
 It offers a good balance of simplicity & ease-of-use and functionality for free (or at least a reasonable price).
-If you're looking for sites like Wix that are simpler or more feature-rich, check out our Wix alternatives.
-Examples include Jimdo.com, Strikingly.com, and Weebly.com.
+If you're looking for sites like Wix that are simpler or more feature-rich, check out the best Wix alternatives in this article.

 Well, that's what we think of Wix.
 If you'd like to take it for a spin yourself and see how our rating measures up, our next tutorial will give you a quick tour of how to use Wix!